The C# DirectoryWatcher library is a high-performance Open Source implementation that allows us to detect file and directory changes in real-time.

 watcher.Start();

 In this example, we create an instance of DirectoryWatcher and specify the directory we want to monitor.
-Then, we subscribe to the different events we want to manage, such as Changed, Created, Deleted, and Renamed.
+Then, we subscribe to the different events we want to handle, such as Changed, Created, Deleted, and Renamed.